-Your oral health is a top priority at Rivers + Tanner Family Dentistry, and preserving your natural teeth is an important part of that.
+Your oral health is a top priority at Rivers + West Family Dentistry, and preserving your natural teeth is an important part of that.
 Occasionally, maintaining your highest level of oral health means extracting a tooth that is causing problems that cannot be remedied otherwise.
 This is always a last resort, but sometimes necessary.

-Learning that your tooth needs to be removed may sound like a painful procedure; however, at Rivers + Tanner Family Dentistry, we strive to make every extraction free of discomfort as much as possible.
+Learning that your tooth needs to be removed may sound like a painful procedure; however, at Rivers + West Family Dentistry, we strive to make every extraction free of discomfort as much as possible.
 We make sure you are relaxed and comfortable before starting the procedure.
 We thoroughly explain the steps of the process and tell you what you are likely to experience during the procedure.

 Extractions are straightforward procedures for the most part.
 Patients rarely feel pain, although they will feel pressure as the tooth is elevated and removed from the socket.
 Most extractions only take a few minutes, barring any complications.
 Anterior teeth are easiest to remove because they have one root.
 Molars can be more involved since they usually have three and sometimes four roots.